-Major objectives of nuclear physics are to understand the synthesis and evolution of matter in the universe by exploring unknown nuclei as well as to understand the formation of atomic nuclei by studying the microscopic origin of the nuclear force.
-For those purposes, there have been theoretical and experimental investigations on the nuclear structure, the nuclear force and the nuclear properties far from stability.
-In recent years, studies on hypernuclei which contain strange quark(s) open a possibility to shed new light on the origin of the baryon-baryon interactions (the nuclear force between nucleons and hyperons) in terms of quarks and gluons.
+Two major objectives of nuclear physics are to understand the synthesis and evolution of matter in the Universe by exploring unknown nuclei, and to understand the formation of atomic nuclei by studying the microscopic origin of nuclear forces.
+For those purposes, there have been theoretical and experimental investigations on nuclear structure, nuclear forces and the nuclear properties far from stability.
+In recent years, studies on hypernuclei that contain strange quark(s) have opened up possibilities to shed new light on the origin of the baryon-baryon interactions (the nuclear force between nucleons and hyperons) in terms of quarks and gluons.

-Dr. Nakazawa is a leading experimentalist searching for the hypernuclei with the use of the nuclear emulsion plate, which is a specialized photographic film to record tracks of charged particles with an accuracy of 1 μ m or less. Ξ^- hyperons produced via the (K-, K+) reactions in a primary target are captured by nuclei in the plate, where various hypernuclei can be formed.
-With an optical microscope, the tracks of Ξ^- are scanned through the plate to find out traces of formation and decay of the hypernuclei.
-To speed up the scanning process, the emulsion-counter hybrid method has been developed, in which incident positions of the Ξ^- are determined from the tracking information of K- and K+ recorded by an electrical counter system, so that the scanning of Ξ^- can be performed in the limited area.
-Using this technique, the sequential weak decay of a double Λ hypernucleus was directly observed at KEK 176 experiment [1].
+Dr. Nakazawa is a leading experimentalist searching for these hypernuclei with the use of a nuclear emulsion plate, which is a specialized photographic film that records tracks of charged particles with an accuracy of 1 μ m or less. Ξ^- hyperons produced via (K-, K+) reactions in a primary target are captured by nuclei in the plate, where various hypernuclei can be formed.
+With an optical microscope, the tracks of Ξ^- are scanned through the plate to find traces of the formation and decay of the hypernuclei.
+To speed up the scanning process, an emulsion-counter hybrid method has been developed, in which incident positions of the Ξ^- are determined from the tracking information of K- and K+ recorded by an electrical counter system, so that the scanning of Ξ^- can be performed in the limited area.
+Using this technique, the sequential weak decay of a double Λ hypernucleus was directly observed at the KEK 176 experiment [1].

-Using the same technique with further various improvements, a clear and unambiguous event, called the NAGARA event, was observed at KEK E373 experiment [2].
-From the kinematical analysis of all the tracks found in the event, the possible formation and decay modes are thoroughly investigated.
-It is then identified uniquely as the sequential decay of ${\Lambda\Lambda}^6He$, the hypernucleus made of helium and two Λ particles, for the first time.
-Furthermore, from the determination of the mass of ${\Lambda\Lambda}^6He$, the Λ - Λ interaction is found to be weakly attractive with the energy of $\Delta B{\Lambda\Lambda}$ =0.67±0.17 MeV [2,3].
+Using the same technique with various further improvements, a clear and unambiguous event, called the NAGARA event, was observed at the KEK E373 experiment [2].
+From the kinematical analysis of all the tracks found in the event, the possible formation and decay modes were thoroughly investigated.
+The sequential decay of ${}{\Lambda\Lambda}{}^{6}He$, the hypernucleus made of helium and two Λ particles, was identified uniquely for the first time.
+Furthermore, from the determination of the mass of ${}{\Lambda\Lambda}{}^{6}He$, the Λ - Λ interaction was found to be weakly attractive with the energy of $\Delta B{\Lambda\Lambda}=0.67\pm0.17$ MeV [2,3].

-The scanning technology has been improved further and full volume scan of the nuclear emulsion plate has become possible (the overall-scanning method).
-With this new method, they have found a new event, the KISO event, out of 8 million images of the nuclear emulsion plate.
+The scanning technology has been improved further and a full volume scan of the nuclear emulsion plate has become possible (the overall scanning method).
+With this new method, a new event, the KISO event, has been found, out of 8 million images of the nuclear emulsion plate.
 It corresponds to the formation and decay of a Ξ hypernucleus [4].
-Kinematical analysis has shown that the Ξ is deeply bound in nitrogen nucleus forming a Ξ hypernucleus, which indicates for the first time that the nuclear force between Ξ and nucleon is attractive [4].
+Kinematical analysis has shown that the Ξ^- is deeply bound in nitrogen nucleus forming a Ξ hypernucleus, which indicates for the first time that the nuclear force between Ξ^- and nucleon is attractive [4].

-The experimental studies by Dr. Nakazawa and his collaborators have revealed that the Λ - Λ interaction is weakly attractive, providing crucial information on the study of the baryon-baryon interactions and the cooling of neutron stars.
-Also the experimental finding on the attraction between Ξ and the nucleon provides crucial information for the studies of the hyperon mixing in the interior of neutron stars as well as the equation of state for high density matter.
-Moreover, those experimental results provide important information in understanding the origin of the nuclear force in terms of quantum chromodynamics.
-Dr. Nakazawa and his collaborators are currently working at J-PARC E07 experiment seeking new double strangeness nuclei and have already found a double Λ Be nucleus, $^{11}{\Lambda\Lambda}Be$ [5].
+The experimental studies by Dr. Nakazawa and his collaborators have revealed that the Λ - Λ interaction is weakly attractive, providing crucial information on the study of baryon-baryon interactions and the cooling of neutron stars.
+In addition, the experimental finding on the attraction between Ξ and the nucleon has provided crucial information for studies of the hyperon mixing in the interior of neutron stars as well as the equation of state for high density matter.
+Moreover, those experimental results have provided important information in understanding the origin of nuclear forces in terms of quantum chromodynamics.
+Dr. Nakazawa and his collaborators are currently working at the J-PARC E07 experiment, seeking new double strangeness nuclei, and have already found a double Λ Be nucleus, $\prod{n=1}^{11} Be$ [5].